Python range() Function

 range(n) - 1 Parameter Form

-The most common form is range(n), for integer n, which returns a numeric series starting with 0 and extending up to but not including n, e.g. range(5) returns 0, 1, 2, 3, 4.
-Or put another way, range(n) returns a series of n numbers, starting with 0`.
-This is perfect for generating the index numbers into, for example, a string..
+The most common form is range(n), given integer n returns a numeric series starting with 0 and extending up to but not including n, e.g. range(6) returns 0, 1, 2, 3, 4, 5.
+With Python's zero-based indexing, the contents of a string length 6, are at index numbers 0..5, so range(6) will produce exactly the index numbers for a string length 6, like this:

 >>> s = 'Python'